TinyTheBrontosaurus/rosbug_latched_singlecore/README.md

 ### Observed Behavior
 Once run, you will notice in the `top` window that CPU for `repro` is pegged at 100%.
-Simply press `<enter>` in this terminal to kill the process.
+Simply press `<enter>` in the third terminal to kill the process.
 This command can be run repeatedly without resetting the other terminals.

 ### Expected behavior